Three Seasons: Plot

-Through these intertwining tales, Tony Bui is able to portray the struggles of a vanishing culture.
+Through these intertwining tales, director Tony Bui is able to portray the struggles of a vanishing culture.
 Kien An represents the country's old ways, living as if untouched by time.
 Lan represents the country's present, re-inventing herself and hoping to embrace the capitalist invasion.
 Hai (the cyclo driver) acts as a bridge between the past and the present, living care-free yet observing the "improvements" of westernization with a silent resentment.
 Woody, the young peddler, acts as the country's future, naïve, innocent, and easily fooled.
 Woody's story ends with him playing soccer with his friends in the rain.

 Cast

 In order of appearance (major characters):